JesperHybel/Python_and_OSM/README.md

     analyze street networks, including calculating routes, projecting and visualizing networks, and calculating metric and topological measures (Boeing 2017).

+I use Pycharm and it turns out that using conda is important for OSMnx.
+So my first go at installation failed because I was not aware of this.

 Boeing, Geoff (2017) OSMnx: New methods for acquiring, constructing, analyzing, and visualizing complex street networks